Selected work

 • Shared briefs stay checkable — every reader can trace the reasoning.

 AI products don’t become trustworthy by making fewer mistakes.
-They become trustworthy when people can see where a conclusion came from — and designing that moment became the real product.
+They become trustworthy when people can see where a conclusion came from.

 Reflection